rafflezs/flutter_contador_hotel/README.md

 In order to execute this code, follow these steps:

-1. make shure you have [https://flutter.dev/docs/get-started/install](http://github.com) installed and set-up
+1. make shure you have [FLutter SDK](https://flutter.dev/docs/get-started/install) installed and set-up
     1. Make sure you also have a device (emulated or physical)
 2. clone this repo: `$ git clone https://github.com/rafflezs/flutter_contador_hotel`
 3. change directory to the cloned repo folder: `cd flutter_contador_hotel-master`